TheoLeeCJ/uatng-public/README.md

 This repository contains the files needed to run uat-ng, `npm install` for both frontend and backend, set the LLM API keys in `backend/.env`, and have a MongoDB instance (or set its connection string in `.env` also).

-Please refer to PDF file for private demo link.
+Please refer to PDF file submitted via Devpost for demo link.

 # Watch the video: https://www.youtube.com/watch?v=PUaEzR5Judg